 "Fear is stronger than love, remember that.
 Fear is stronger than love.
 All the love didn't mean nothing when it came to fear.
 So it's all good, I'm a soldier, I always survive.
 I constantly come back...only thing that can kill me is death.
 That's the only thing that'll ever stop me is death.
 And even then, my music'll live forever."

-Needless to say, Shakur's relationship with Christopher Wallace, aka Biggie Smalls, aka Notorious B.I.G., had been irreparably damaged.
+Needless to say, Shakur's relationship with Wallace, aka Biggie Smalls had been irreparably damaged.

-But it wasn't the beef between them that initially pitted East Coast vs. West Coast.
-The general consensus is that it was Suge Knight taking a swipe at "Puff Daddy" Combs during the 1995 Source Hip-Hop Music Awards at Madison Square Garden that August, when Shakur was still in prison, that lit the fuse.
+But it wasn't the beef between them that initially pitted East Coast againt West Coast.
+The general consensus is that it was Knight taking a swipe at Combs during the 1995 Source Hip-Hop Music Awards at Madison Square Garden that August, when Shakur was still in prison, that publicly lit the fuse.
 Knight reportedly said, "Any artist out there who wants to be an artist and stay a star, and don't wanna have to worry about the executive producer trying to be all in the videos, all on the records, dancing—come to Death Row."

 Then Death Row artist Snoop Dogg got on stage to a chorus of boos and inquired, "The East Coast ain't got no love for Dr. Dre and Snoop Dogg and Death Row?
 Y'all don't love us?...We know y'all East Coast...We know where the f--k we at...So let it be known then!"

-Not long after, Knight's friend Jake Robles was shot and killed in Atlanta, and a witness fingered Combs' bodyguard, Anthony "Wolf" Jones.
+But not long after the award show, Knight's friend Jake Robles was shot and killed in Atlanta, and a witness fingered Combs' bodyguard, Anthony "Wolf" Jones.
 No one was charged and, in 2001, when the subject came up again when both Jones and Combs were on trial related to a nightclub shooting in New York, their attorneys stated that their clients had "absolutely nothing" to do with Robles' death.

-Meanwhile, Knight had visited Shakur several times in prison and ended up posting the $1.4 million bail that sprung the rapper from prison early while he appealed his case.
-Shakur then signed a three-album, $3.5 million deal with Death Row Records, which had made a game-changing splash in 1992 with Dr. Dre's The Chronic.
+Meanwhile, Knight had visited Shakur several times in prison and ended up posting the $1.4 million bail that got the rapper released early while he appealed his case.
+Shakur then signed a three-album, $3.5 million deal with Death Row Records, which had altered the hip-hop hierarchy in 1992 with Dr. Dre's triple-platinum-selling debut solo album The Chronic.

-In November 1995, exactly one year after the Quad shooting, Stretch Walker, the Biggie associate who'd gone to Quad with Shakur, was shot to death in Queens.
-Tupac denied having anything to do with it.
+In November 1995, exactly one year after the Quad shooting, Stretch Walker was shot to death in Queens.
+Shakur, who had started to wonder if his friend had set him up, denied having anything to do with it.